kkowenn/DataBaseProjects/README.md

 ## Dashboard-Web Backend
 this is mini project about database project.
 This section describes the backend development for a simple dashboard web application designed for administrative purposes.
-While the current implementation does not include a user interface (UX/UI), it is built using robust technologies to ensure functionality and scalability.
+While the current implementation does not include a user interface (UX/UI)

 ### Technologies Used:
 - **JavaScript**: The primary programming language used for the application.